joshgerdes/jekyll-uno/_posts/2021-05-09-update-your-azure-webapp-to-use-your-timezone.md

 1. Log in to the Azure Portal
 2. Find your [Azure WebApp](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites "Azure Portal - App Services"){:target="_blank"} and open it up
 3. On the left-hand side Blade, underneath Development Tools, click on Console
-4. Type in:
+4. Type the following into the console:

 * Time
 * Date

-Into the console to confirm that the Date and Time match your Timezone, the Azure WebApp logs etc will now be updated to use your timezone.
+These commands can help you confirm, that the Date and Time now your Timezone, the Azure WebApp logs etc will now be updated to use your timezone.

 ![Azure App Service - Console](/uploads/azurewebapp_console_date.png "Azure App Service - Console")